-What is the difference between Bauer Vapor sticks?Posted by Andrew Cohen on Jun 26, 2014
+What is the difference between Bauer Vapor sticks?Posted by Ian Tang on Jun 26, 2014

 The Bauer Vapor line includes the APX 2, X100, X90, X80 and X70 sticks.
 The APX 2 debuted as this year’s top Bauer model.
 The rest of the sticks offer similar features to the APX 2 for hockey players of many levels.
 So, the question is, what is the difference between Bauer Vapor sticks?
 Why should I get the APX 2?
 Is the X100 just as good?
 What does the X80 offer that the X70 doesn't?
 Let's take a look:

 The X100 stick is a high-end stick with an impressively high level of durability.
 The X100 features the Intelli-Sense Flex System, a true dual flex-point system based on a player’s hand positioning.
 During a wrist shot or a snap shot, with a player’s hand higher on the shaft, the stick would flex lower on the shaft for a quick, accurate release.
 With the Aero Foam 3 Blade core, Bauer lightened the blade without any loss of durability or strength.
 This stick is perfect for a player who wants something close to a high-end stick with a little more durability.
 The highest-end sticks have a tendency to have a shorter lifespan than the ones just below it.
 This is a great stick with a great price tag.